to select a solid-state HF amplifier ? (II)

 these MOSFETs are among the most expensive components of your

 to prevent overdrive ?
-Depending the controls available of your
+Depending on the controls available of your

-the ALC control has to be adjusted as indicated in the manufacturer's
+amplifier, usually the ALC control has to be adjusted as indicated

 above the point where the amplifier delivers nominal power output